 - 4 full heads of ripe elderflowers

-- 1 x 200g tub full fat soft cheese, chilled
+- 200 g tub full fat soft cheese, chilled

-- finely grated zest and juice from 3 lemons
+- 3 lemons, finely grated zest and juice

-- extra grated lemon zest from 2 large lemons
+- 2 large lemons, extra grated lemon zest

 - Place the egg whites and cream of tartar into a mixing bowl and whisk until light and foamy.

-- Remove the bowl from the machine and fold in the cornflour, vanilla and vinegar, dried fruit powder and mix well.
+- Remove the bowl from the machine.
+Then fold in the cornflour, vanilla and vinegar, and mix well.

 - Make the syrup by dissolving the sugar and water together.